top of page

 My Nadi reading was the most amazing thing I encountered in India

-Several friends of mine have visited the Nadi readers in Old Delhi and recently have been asked for what I think to be large amounts of money: "48,000rs so priests could do puja for the next 240 days of nonstop chanting to remedy his karmas."
+Several friends have visited the Nadi readers in Old Delhi and recently have been asked for what I think to be significant amounts of money: "48,000rs (about $500usd) so priests could do puja for the next 240 days of nonstop chanting to remedy his karmas."
+My friends passed on the donation and still received the readings; it is now six years later (2024)

-When I went in 2004 there was a donation of 500rs that was optional.
+When I went in 2004, there was an optional donation of 500rs.

-So, be warned in advance and do what you think is best.
-Do not volunteer any information about your birth date, name of parents or siblings, etc. If they ask you, 'Does you fathers name begin with a 'N,' and it is true, simply say, 'Yes.'
+So, be warned and do what you think is best.
+Do not volunteer any information about your birth date, name of parents or siblings, etc. If they ask you, 'Does your father's name begin with a 'N,' and it is true, simply say, 'Yes.'
 Otherwise, you will not believe it if they find your leaf.
-Like things all over the world and especially in India; along with amazing phenomenon that are true, there are a lot of fakes and scams, so keep to these few and simple suggestions.
+Like things all over the world, especially in India, along with inexplicable phenomena that are true, there are a lot of fakes and scams, so I suggest you keep to these few simple suggestions.

 For more articles about the Nadi on the web: